LINGUAE CELTICAE

 Volume 17: Gleann Comhann, Lios Mòr & Aird Chatain (Glencoe, Lismore & Ardchattan)

 The whole investigation area between Loch Leven and Loch Etive in the central western Highlands was once an important stronghold of Gaelic right until the Second World War.
 Especially in the communities around Glencoe (namely Ballachulish and Kinlochleven) the decline has been dramatic und unimpeded with no educational support whatsoever.
-Within the last decade positive developments, however, have started in the district of Appin and on the island of Lismore further south.
-The latter community may still be characterized as partially Gaelic-speaking.
-Further growth in this area may be expected due to the in-troduction of Gaelic-medium education at Strath of Appin and Kinlochleven as well as the inclusion of a number of local schools in the GLPS scheme for tuition of Gaelic as second language.
+Within the last decades positive developments, however, have started in the district of Appin and on the island of Lismore further south.
+The latter community may still be characterized as partially Gaelic speaking.
+Further growth in this area may be expected due to the Gaelic-medium education at Strath of Appin and the inclusion of all primary schools in a scheme for tuition of Gaelic as second language.
+Even the secondary school in Kinlochleven offers now (2024) Gaelic as a subject.

-The second edition of this report can be downloaded here (443 KB) in pdf format.
+The third edition of this report can be downloaded here (1.110 KB) in pdf format.

 Caisteal Stalcair (Castle Stalker) and An Linne Sheileach (Loch Linnhe) with the island of Lios Mòr (Lismore) in the background